kburchfiel/pfn_2/README.md

 Note: many of these sections have not yet been completed or even started.
 I'm working on this project in my free time (which, as a new dad, is not very abundant!), so it may be a while before I begin or finalize a given section.

+## Introduction (Not yet started)

+This section will explain (1) why you should consider using Python at your nonprofit organization and (2) how I put this code together.

 ## Spreadsheet Operations (Not yet started)

 This section will demonstrate how to use Python to perform many tasks for which you might normally use a spreadsheet editor.
 It also provides an introduction to Pandas, a powerful library for viewing and transforming data within Python.